aws/c3r/.github/PULL_REQUEST_TEMPLATE.md

 ### Solution:

-A description of the possible solution in terms of Encryption SDK architecture.
+A description of the possible solution in terms of the C3R architecture.

 ### Out of scope: